 If this wasn’t the first thing your mind went to, we’re going to guess that you’ve been living under a rock.
 Gin and tonic is the epitome of an easy, flavorful gin drink.
 The catch here, though, is that you need to find a good tonic — most mass-produced tonics contain over 20 grams of sugar per serving.
-Opt for the tonics such as Q Drinks or Fevertree instead (we have a whole list of the best tonic waters).
-You’ll want to make sure you have one of the best gins for a gin and tonic.
+Opt for tonics such as Q Drinks or Fevertree instead (we have a whole list of the best tonic waters).
+You’ll want to make sure you have one of the best gins for a gin and tonic, too.

 While we said that tonic was probably the first thing your mind went to, that probably wasn’t the case if you are a martini drinker.
 If you are, well, then your mind was right here all along.
 Vermouth — aromatized wine — plays well with others (the “others” being the botanicals in the gin), giving you one of the cleanest classic cocktails out there.
 Unless you make it dirty, that is.
 It’s always good to have both red and white vermouth ready to go, just in case.

 If you want to extend your gin drink without extending your waistline, soda is where it’s at.
 When plain, using soda allows the gin flavors to shine while also adding a nice amount of bubbles on the palate.
 The great thing about soda is that it comes in practically endless flavors these days, so you’re offered myriad options for flavor without worrying about extra calories.
-We usually go with La Croix Lime.
+Here are our picks for the best sparkly waters.

-If you’ve got lemon on hand, you’re going to want lime too.
+If you’ve got lemon on hand, you’re going to want lime, too.
 Adding a little simple syrup to lime and gin yields a classic cocktail — the gimlet — but even without sugar, this combination is hard to beat.
 Served over ice, you get a bright bitter, citrusy, botanical wave across the tongue and down the gullet.
 Gin and lime just go together.
 It’s as simple as that.
 Use fresh lime juice if you can, but if you can’t there are plenty bottled iterations out there.